The XHamster Wikipedia Page Is Suddenly Immensely Popular, and No One Knows Why

 I agree.
 Does not make any sense.
 Systemd only make bogus connections with User=0day.

-Viral advertising (Score:4, Interesting)
+Viral advertising (Score:5, Insightful)

 Perhaps the person 'noticing' the phenomenon, is the originator of the phenomenon and trying to increase traffic to the said porn sites by calling attention to this 'mystery'.